OPTIMALSYSTEMS/ngx-enaio/README.md

 _An Angular layer for the enaio rest services_

-**Alpha Version**
+**Beta Version**

-This version is incomplete and currently not suitable for productive use.
+This abstraction layer for the enaio rest service is currently incomplete.
+If you find any bugs or like to contribute extensions, please contact me via email (ulrich.wohlfeil@ecmind.ch).

 ## Current Scope of Implementation